 If you are wondering what to do with leftover turkey, Tuscan Turkey Divan is a delicious way to serve leftover turkey so that it looks like a fresh new meal.
 It has elegant broccoli spears, creamy Alfredo sauce, and it gets an extra flavor boost from a sprinkling Italian seasoning.
 The best part is you can use up all the odd pieces of leftover turkey and still make an elegant meal.

-Once again it is turkey season!
-As Americans we all love the traditional turkey dinner with all the sides and trimmings.
+We all love the traditional American turkey dinner with all the sides and trimmings.
 But, with a large bird and so many side dishes, we can have a lot of leftover turkey.
-The first thing everyone makes is the turkey sandwich.
+The first thing everyone makes is a turkey sandwich.
 But, what about later?
 After the big meal and the sandwiches, don’t you wish you could turn all your odd pieces of leftover turkey into a simple dish that looks dinner party ready and feels like a cozy meal?

 I usually serve this with just a simple green salad with a vinaigrette and some crusty French bread.
 But it is also delicious on its own with a lovely glass of wine.
 So, let me show you how simply delicious and elegant this is!

 Cut the thickest stems of the broccoli into halves or even thirds.
 This aids in the broccoli cooking evenly and quicker.